oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Tree diagrams provide a simplified graphical overview of an information model.
 The structure of a JADN IM can be displayed as a [YANG tree diagram](#rfc8340) using the following conventions:

+# 6 Schemas

-# 6 Data Model Generation
+# 7 Data Model Generation
 A JADN schema can be combined with a set of serialization rules to produce a DM, a schema applicable to the serialized data format.

-# 7 Operational Considerations
+# 8 Operational Considerations
-* Schema modules
 * Serialization (bulk vs pull)
 * Validation (integrated with serialization, separate)
-* Schema expansion (unsweetening) - optional
 * Localization
 * Schema embedding - self-describing data
 * Bridging
 * Tabular data (not too many optional columns, sort fields by required/optional.
 Tuples.)
 -------

-# 8 Security Considerations
+# 9 Security Considerations
 This document presents a language for expressing the information needs of communicating applications, and rules for generating data structures to satisfy those needs.
 As such, it does not inherently introduce security issues, although protocol specifications based on JADN naturally need security analysis when defined.
 Such specifications need to follow the guidelines in [RFC 3552](#rfc3552).

 Additional security considerations applicable to JADN-based specifications:
 * The JADN language could cause confusion in a way that results in security issues.
 Clarity and unambiguity of this specification could always be improved through operational experience and developer feedback.
 * Where a JADN data validator is part of a system, the security of the system benefits from automatic data validation but depends on both the specificity of the JADN specification and the correctness of the validation implementation.
 Tightening the specification (e.g., by defining upper bounds and other value constraints) and testing the validator against unreasonable data instances can address both concerns.

-Security and bandwidth efficiency are the primary reasons for creating an information model.
+Security and bandwidth efficiency are the primary reasons for using an information model.
 Enumerating strings and map keys defines the information content of those values, which greatly reduces opportunities for exploitation.
 A firewall with a security policy of "Allow specific things I understand plus everything I don't understand" is less secure than a firewall that allows only things that are understood.
 The "Must-Ignore" policy of [RFC 7493](#rfc7493) compromises security by allowing everything that is not understood.
 Information modeling's "Must-Understand" approach enhances security and accommodates new protocol elements by adding them to the IM's enumerated lists of things that are understood.
 An executable IM format such as JADN provides the agility required to support evolving protocols.

 Writers of JADN specifications are strongly encouraged to value simplicity and transparency of the specification over complexity.
 Although JADN makes it easier to both define and understand complex specifications, complexity that is not essential to satisfying operational requirements is itself a security concern.

 -------

-# 9 Conformance
+# 10 Conformance

 (Note: The [OASIS TC Process](https://www.oasis-open.org/policies-guidelines/tc-process#wpComponentsConfClause) requires that a specification approved by the TC at the Committee Specification Public Review Draft, Committee Specification or OASIS Standard level must include a separate section, listing a set of numbered conformance clauses, to which any implementation of the specification must adhere in order to claim conformance to the specification (or any optional portion thereof).
 This is done by listing the conformance clauses here.
 For the definition of "conformance clause," see [OASIS Defined Terms](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2017-05-26#dConformanceClause).